 They communicate with each other.
 Send out pheromones when stressed.
-Adapt their bodies to the environment.
+Adapt to the environment.
 Care for their children.
 Live in community.
 Breathe.

 No, we’re not talking animals here, or humans.
 We’re talking trees – those giants who include the oldest, heaviest and tallest living beings on the planet, and about whom science is constantly making startling discoveries.
 Best-selling books like Peter Wohlleben’s “Hidden Life of Trees” and David Haskell’s “The Song of Trees” have woken us up to the fact that trees aren’t just visual wallpaper, but individual beings who sense and react to their environment, just like we do.

 Here at Point Defiance Zoo & Aquarium, we’re lucky to have a landscape full of these incredible beings.
 Not only do they give shelter, shade and food for animals (like our browse garden), they transport us to every corner of the globe, showing the diversity of habitat for the wildlife we protect.

 On April 5, 2020, horticulturalist Bryon Jones will lead the popular Urban Giants tour of Zoo trees.
 The tour is free with Zoo admission, leaving at 10am from the central plaza.
 But you can visit our living giants anytime you like.
 Here’s a taste of what you’ll find.

 The name says it all – those tortured, twisted branches spiraling up and out of a dense crown.
 Humans love it for its quirky beauty, especially in winter.
 Animals like our beavers and porcupines love chewing on its wood, while the leaves are a favorite browse for elephants.
 But willows – native to China – also have the ability to communicate with each other, sending out airborne chemicals when under insect attack to warn nearby willows.
 All the willows will then produce a substance that makes their leaves harder for bugs to digest.

 FIND OURS: Behind the gift shop near the front gate.